15 Best Places to Visit in July

 11. Helsinki, Finland

-Helsinki is chock full of things to do in July, when the city has almost 20 hours of daylight from the midnight sun.
+Helsinki is full of things to do in July, when the city has almost 20 hours of daylight from the midnight sun.
 Music lovers can catch more than 20 free jazz performances toward the end of the month during the annual Jazz-Espa concert series.

 Travelers who love metal music (one of the genres that Finnish musicians excel in) should check out the Puska Metal Festival in July.
 You can also take part in outdoor dancing and a funky midsummer picnic at the annual Elephantasy festival in Alppipuisto park.